• Skip to primary navigation

 • Dijon mustard - Adds just a bit of zing to the strata

 • Herbs - fresh or dried thyme.
-Can also use parsley or basil.
+You can also use parsley or basil.

 • Whisk eggs, milk, mustard, herbs and salt and pepper together in a bowl